Concrete mixer: On-site and portable concrete mixers

 This portable concrete/mortar mixer has wheels and a towing tongue so that it can be towed by a motor vehicle and moved around the worksite by hand, and its rotation is powered by mains electricity.
 The lever allows the concrete/mortar to be tipped into a wheelbarrow.

 An outdated model of a small-scale concrete mixer.
 These older mixers are heavy and can not be moved as easily.
-They are still self-powered with electric motors.
+They are still self-powered with Petter engines and electric motors.

 For smaller jobs, such as residential repairs, renovations, or hobbyist-scale projects, many cubic yards of concrete are usually not required.
 Bagged cement is readily available in small-batch sizes, and aggregate and water are easily obtained in small quantities for the small work site.
 To service this small-batch concrete market, many types of small portable concrete mixers are available.

 A typical portable concrete mixer uses a small revolving drum to mix the components.
 For smaller jobs the concrete made at the construction site has no time lost in transport, giving the workers ample time to use the concrete before it hardens.

 Portable concrete mixers may be powered by gasoline engines, although it is more common that they are powered by electric motors using standard mains current.

 These concrete mixers are further divided based on their loading mechanism.
 Cement, sand and other aggregates are loaded in a hydraulically operated hopper and then poured into the mixing drum for final mixing.
 They can be unloaded by tilting the drum.
 In hand-feed concrete mixers, cement, sand and other aggregates are directly added to the mixing drum manually.
 Both of these types of concrete mixers are popular in construction activities in Africa, some Middle Eastern countries and in the Indian subcontinent.